joshimps/coral_cam/README.md

 # Coral Cam
-This package is designed to be run and manage the different components of the underwater PAM system under development at UTS Rapido.
+This package is designed to run and manage the different components of the underwater PAM system under development at UTS Rapido.

 ## Features